 Agency Gross Income

 Agency Gross Income (AGI) is your revenue minus pass-through costs.
-Pass-through costs include things like media spend, printing, or contractor fees that you bill directly to clients without markup.
+Pass-through costs include things like media spend, printing, ad spend, or contractor fees that you bill directly to clients without markup.
 AGI represents the “true” top line for measuring how your agency actually performs.

 Delivery Margin